Digital Humanities Fellowship

 Overview

-Musselman Library invites rising sophomores, juniors, and seniors from any major or discipline to apply for our paid, residential, summer program for undergraduate fellows.
+Musselman Library invites current undergraduate Gettysburg College students from any major or discipline to apply for our paid, residential, summer research fellowship.
 Fellows learn Digital Humanities tools and methods, both independently and as part of a structured curriculum, and apply them to a public-facing digital project.
-Applicants propose a research question or topic to explore that uses materials in Musselman Library’s Special Collections and College Archives and/or focuses on Gettysburg College history.
-Fellows participate in a Digital Humanities community of practice and share their learning experiences throughout the duration of the fellowship.
-We have three openings, and the fellowship runs for 8 weeks (June 6 – July 29, 2022), during which time fellows will live on campus.
+Applicants propose a research question or topic based in humanistic inquiry to explore issues related to advocacy, social justice, or community engagement, and/or uses materials in Musselman Library’s Special Collections and College Archives.
+Fellows participate in a community of practice and share their learning experiences throughout the duration of the fellowship.
+There are three openings for this 8-week fellowship program, which will run from June 2 to July 25, 2025.
+Fellows will live and work on campus during this time.

 What are the Digital Humanities?